lifeforms/httpcheck/README.md

 httpcheck
 =========

 Simple HTTP website monitoring library and tool in Go.
-It retrieves a set of specified HTTP URLs, and compares the response codes/bodies with the specification.
+It retrieves a set of specified HTTP URLs and compares the response codes/bodies with the specification.
 It checks servers in parallel and understands cookies.

 ## Installation